 However big or small, the presence of varicose veins is felt as much as they are seen.
 The feelings most associated with varicose veins can be quite unpleasant.
-If you are experiencing any of the symptoms below, make an appointment to come in for a free screening and consultation with one of our vein experts to determine if you do indeed suffer from a form of Venous Reflux.
+If you are experiencing any of the symptoms below, make an appointment to come in for a free screening and consultation with one of our vein experts to determine if you suffer from a form of Venous Reflux.

 - “Jumpy” legs or restless legs (RLS)